-Port I/O (IO\PORT) For platforms that rely on I/O ports for device access, core's IO\PORT service enables the fine-grained assignment of port ranges to individual components.
-Each IO\PORT session corresponds to the exclusive access right to a port range specified as session arguments.
-Core creates the new IO\PORT session only if the specified port range does not overlap with an already existing session.
-This ensures that each I/O port is driven by only one IO\PORT client at a time.
-The IO\PORT session interface resembles the physical I/O port access instructions.
+Port I/O (IO_PORT) For platforms that rely on I/O ports for device access, core's IO_PORT service enables the fine-grained assignment of port ranges to individual components.
+Each IO_PORT session1 corresponds to the exclusive access right to a port range specified as session arguments.
+Core creates the new IO_PORT session only if the specified port range does not overlap with an already existing session.
+This ensures that each I/O port is driven by only one IO_PORT client at a time.
+The IO_PORT session interface resembles the physical I/O port access instructions.
 Reading from an I/O port can be performed via an 8-bit, 16-bit, or 32-bit access.
-Vice versa, there exist operations for writing to an I/O port addresses as arguments.
+Vice versa, there exist operations for writing to an I/O port via an 8-bit, 16-bit, or 32-bit access.
+The read and write operations take absolute port addresses as arguments.
 Core performs the I/O-port operation only if the specified port address lies within the port range of the session.

 Reception of device interrupts (IRQ) Core's IRQ service enables device-driver components to respond to device interrupts.
-Each IRQ session corresponds to an interrupt.
+Each IRQ session2 corresponds to an interrupt.
 The physical interrupt number is specified as session argument.
 Each physical interrupt number can be specified by only one session.
 The IRQ session interface provides an operation to wait for the next interrupt.
 Only while the IRQ client is waiting for an interrupt, core unmasks the interrupt at the interrupt controller.
 Once the interrupt occurs, core wakes up the IRQ client and masks the interrupt at the interrupt and waits for the next interrupt.